SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: Conclusion

 \section{Conclusion}

-We introduce the SMART evaluation framework and its accompanying benchmark, SMART-Bench, for systematic assessment of LLMs in mathematical problem solving.
-SMART decomposes this complex ability into four interpretable dimensions, Understanding, Reasoning, Arithmetic, and Reflection \& Refinement, enabling more granular evaluation than traditional answer-based metrics.
-A key feature is its self-generating and self-validating mechanism, which iteratively verifies the correctness of generated test data to ensure reliability and scalability.
-Experiments on 21 open- and closed-source LLMs reveal that reasoning and reflection remain primary bottlenecks.
-Moreover, our analysis highlights the limitations of final-answer accuracy as a sole indicator and introduces a new metric to better capture true model capability.
-We hope SMART serves as a foundation for more comprehensive and interpretable evaluations.
+We present SMART, a benchmark designed to evaluate the mathematical problem-solving capabilities of LLMs.
+Inspired by Pólya’s theory of problem solving, SMART decomposes the reasoning process into four cognitive dimensions—Understanding, Reasoning, Arithmetic, and Reflection \& Refinement—and introduces a novel All-Pass Score metric for comprehensive evaluation.
+We also propose a data curation and quality control framework that iteratively verifies generated test data to ensure reliability.
+Experiments on 22 open- and closed-source LLMs reveal that Reasoning and Reflection remain key bottlenecks, while targeted improvements on weak dimensions can enhance overall mathematical capability.
+We hope SMART provides a foundation for more systematic and interpretable evaluation of LLMs’ reasoning processes in future research.